What does an Addiction Counselor in Vermont do? What is Their Job Role?

 The Vermont Certification Board administers the IC&RC exam, which, if you pass it, allows you to be certified in Vermont.

-Because you are working with clients struggling with abuse and life issues, you’ll also be required to take an ethics course pertinent to substance abuse treatment, HIPAA regulations and CFR 42 (The Federal Drug and Alcohol Confidentiality Law).
+Because you are working with clients struggling with alcohol and drug abuse and life issues, you’ll also be required to take an ethics course pertinent to substance abuse treatment, HIPAA regulations and CFR 42 (The Federal Drug and Alcohol Confidentiality Law).
 This applies only to providers who are federally assisted.
 This pertains to licensing, IRS grant assistance, federal supervision and federal funding.
 Maintaining the confidentiality of your clients ensures compliance with this law.

 You may hold a cross-licensure or endorsement from another jurisdiction or field, including an equivalent foreign license in good standing; an acceptably similar foreign license or another professional counseling credential (independent clinical social worker, marriage and family therapist, psychologist, clinical mental health counselor who has been licensed in good standing in Vermont or a foreign jurisdiction acceptable to the Director.

-Once you have completed all of these requirements, you should submit the documentation and your license application to the Vermont Department of Health, Division of Alcohol and Drug Abuse Program (ADAP).
+Once you have completed all of these requirements, you should submit the documentation and your drug abuse counselor license application to the Vermont Department of Health, Division of Alcohol and Drug Abuse Program (ADAP).
 Your paperwork will be reviewed by one of the Department’s Substance Abuse Programs Treatment coordinators to verify that you have satisfied all requirements.
 If this is verified, you’ll receive approval for your licensure from the Deputy Director’s office.

 The next level (Alcohol and Drug Counselor (ADC) requirements include: must be 18 years old or older; proof of completion of 270 hours of substance abuse disorder education; provide proof of completion of these hours with an official transcript sent to the Department; hold a minimum of a bachelor’s degree from an accredited program at an accredited university; proof of 4,000 hours of clinically supervised work experience; satisfactorily pass the IC&RC Alcohol and Drug Counselor exam (or another exam with greater or equally relevant rigor and relevance acceptable to the director).